 Updating programs and libraries

 You can update programs and libraries on your local machine so that they pull in changes from the remote sources (Git or Mercurial).

 As with any mbed CLI command,

-mbed update uses the current directory as a working context, meaning that before calling
+mbed update uses the current directory as a working context.
+Before calling

 mbed update, you should change your working directory to the one you want to update.
 For example, if you’re updating mbed-os, use